-Detrimental soil disturbance standards were established in the Northern Region to meet legal "direction in the National Forest Management Act of 1976 and other legal mandates" (USDA 2014) pertaining to how the nation's National Forests are to be managed.
-Soils standard FW-STD-SOIL-01 incorporates the Region-wide policy direction to "Design and implement management practices that maintain or improve soil quality."
-Detrimental soil disturbance (DSD) is the metric used to assess the relative success or failure in limiting ground disturbance.
+Detrimental soil disturbance standards were established in the Northern Region to meet legal "direction in the National Forest Management Act of 1976 and other legal mandates" (FSM 2550-2014-1) pertaining to how the nation's national forests are to be managed.
+Soil standard FW-STD-SOIL-01 incorporates the region-wide policy direction to "Design and implement management practices that maintain or improve soil quality."
+Detrimental soil disturbance (DSD) is the metric used to assess the relative success or failure in limiting "detrimental" ground disturbance.
 The maximum allowable 15 percent detrimental soil disturbance standard provides a threshold level used to judge compliance with existing national laws.
+This standard assumes that ground disturbance created is for the most part equally distributed across the area of analysis and that permanent soil disturbance has not been created.